 - Commutes

-The Data Controller/Processor also automatically collect anonymous information regarding your use of the App.
-As such, the Data Controller/Processor shall, for example, automatically log which sections of the App you visit, which web browser you use and which website you visited when you obtained access to the App.
-We cannot identify you through these data, but it allows the Data Controller/Processor to draw up statistics regarding the use of the App.
+Commuty also automatically collects anonymous information regarding your use of the Application (for example, Commuty automatically logs which sections of the Application you visit).
+We cannot identify you through these data, but it allows to draw up statistics regarding the use of the Application.

 Methods of personal data collection